 Summary

-There are also more choices if you do need to change treatment.
-The summary below are key points if your combination does fail.
+The key points below summarises what to do if your combination does fail.
 Each point is discussed in more detail later in this online guide.

-3. This second test often will be undetectable again.
+3. This second test will often be undetectable again.
 This shows it was a lab error or a blip.

 7. If you have to change meds, this will usually include at least two new drugs.
 Good adherence now will be very important.
 Find out whether they need to be taken with or without food.